Overview of Partnership Example

 - After 3 Years of total profit is: $9,660

-John and Smith Invested money for 3 Years that is 36 months and Andy invested money after 6 months of John and Smith so the duration of Andy invested money is Two and a half years that is for 30 months.
+John and Smith Invested money for 3 Years, which is 36 months, and Andy invested money after 6 months of John and Smith so the duration of Andy’s investment money is Two and a half years which is for 30 months.

 Calculation of Contribution Ratio